anex45/dealership-comparison-django-app/README.md

 1. Create an IBM cloud account if you don't have one already.
 2. Create an instance of the Natural Language Understanding (NLU) service.

-**Fork the project Github repository with a project then build and deploy the template project**
-1. Fork the repository in your account
-2. Clone the repository in the theia lab environment
-3. Create static pages to finish the user stories
-4. Deploy the application on IBM Cloud

-**Add user management to the application**
+**Added user management to the application**
-1. Implement user management using the Django user authentication system.
+1. Implemented user management using the Django user authentication system.
 2. Set up continuous integration and delivery

-**Implement backend services**
+**Implemented backend services**
-1. Create cloud functions to manage dealers and reviews
+1. Created cloud functions to manage dealers and reviews
-2. Create Django models and views to manage car model and car make
+2. Created Django models and views to manage car model and car make
-3. Create Django proxy services and views to integrate dealers, reviews, and cars together
+3. Created Django proxy services and views to integrate dealers, reviews, and cars together

-**Add dynamic pages with Django templates**
+**Added dynamic pages with Django templates**
-1. Create a page that shows all the dealers
+1. Created a page that shows all the dealers
-2. Create a page that show reviews for a selected dealer
+2. Created a page that shows reviews for a selected dealer
-3. Create a page that let's the end user add a review for a selected dealer
+3. Created a page that lets the end user add a review for a selected dealer

-**Containerize your application**
+**Containerized application**
-1. Add deployment artifacts to your application
+1. Added deployment artifacts to the application
-2. Deploy your application
+2. Deployed application

 ## Screenshots